FIT-Print: Towards False-claim-resistant Model Ownership Verification via Targeted Fingerprint: Revisiting Existing Model Fingerprinting

 \partitle{Process of False Claim Attacks} The process of false claim attacks can be divided into 3 steps, including fingerprint generation, fingerprint registration, and false ownership verification.

-\begin{enumerate} \item \textbf{Fingerprint Generation}: In this step, the model developer trains its source model $M_o$ and attempts to generate a \emph{transferable} fingerprint of $M_o$. \item \textbf{Fingerprint Registration}: After generating the fingerprint, the model developer registers the \emph{transferable} fingerprint and the model with a timestamp to a trustworthy third-party verifier. \item \textbf{Falsely Ownership Verification}: The adversary could try to use the transferable fingerprint to falsely claim the ownership of another independently trained model $M_I$.
+\begin{enumerate} \item \textbf{Fingerprint Generation}: In this step, the malicious model developer trains their source model $M_o$ and attempts to generate a \emph{transferable} fingerprint of $M_o$. \item \textbf{Fingerprint Registration}: After generating the fingerprint, the malicious model developer registers the \emph{transferable} fingerprint and the model with a timestamp to a trustworthy third-party verifier. \item \textbf{False Ownership Verification}: The malicious model developer could try to use the transferable fingerprint to falsely claim the ownership of another independently trained model $M_I$.
 Since the fingerprint is registered beforehand, the ownership verification won't be rejected due to the timestamp.
 Subsequently, the benign developer may be accused of infringement. \end{enumerate}

 Since registering the fingerprint with a timestamp can prevent any false claim after registration, its success hinges on generating a transferable fingerprint.
-For AE-based methods, \cite{liu2023false} have successfully implemented the false claim attacks by constructing transferable AEs.
+For AE-based methods, \cite{liu2023false} has successfully implemented the false claim attacks by constructing transferable AEs that force diverse models to consistently misclassify them into specific wrong classes.
 As such, we hereby mainly focus on designing false claim attacks against cutting-edge testing-based methods.
-Our primary insight is to craft inverse-AEs $\bar{\bm{x}}$ which can be `easily' classified, leading to
+While our attack shares the fundamental insight of exploiting transferability, it operates in an opposite manner for testing-based fingerprinting.
+Instead of inducing misclassification, our primary insight is to craft transferable ``inverse-AEs'' $\bar{\bm{x}}$ as the malicious fingerprinting samples. $\bar{\bm{x}}$ are abnormally easy samples that force independent models to consistently classify them correctly with exceptionally high confidence, leading to:

 To execute this strategy, motivated by the fast gradient sign method (FGSM) \cite{goodfellow2014explaining} for AE generation, we propose to leverage Eq.~(\ref{eq:fgsm}) to generate malicious fingerprinting samples, as follows: